What is Cash?

 On the other hand, cashless societies make it more difficult for people to make transactions with privacy and can leave people who don’t have access to banks without the opportunity to participate in large swaths of the economy.

 One scenario in which people frequently consider using cash is when they make a large purchase.
 For example, someone buying a car may debate between paying for the vehicle or financing it.

 If you can’t afford to pay cash for a purchase, then financing may be your only option.
 When you do have enough money to pay for something in cash, you should still think about the pros and cons.

 One benefit of paying in cash is that you don’t have to worry about taking on new debt and making a payment (with interest added to your principal) every month.
 Using cash also won’t impact your credit score.

 Many businesses also offer cash discounts.
 Ask whether you can get a discount on the final price if you make your purchase with cash.

 On the other hand, financing means you don’t have to part with all of your money upfront.
 If the interest rate for the loan is low, you could come out ahead by financing.
-For example, if you finance a new car at a 3% interest rate and invest the cash you would have paid with, earning a 4% return, you’ll get more in returns than you’ll lose in interest payments (not assuming any taxes, fees, and other factors that could influence your returns).
+For example, if you finance a new car at a 3% interest rate and invest the cash you would have paid with, earning a 4% return, you could get more in returns than you’ll lose in interest payments (not assuming any taxes, fees, and other factors that could influence your returns).